 Western Oregon University offers a variety of living spaces for upperclass students to choose from as well.
-Traditionally, upperclass students are housed in the kitchenettes and suite style rooms of Butler Hall, and in single and double rooms in the themed communities in our newest hall, Ackerman Hall.
-The Arbor Park Apartments (Cedar, Noble and Spruce Halls) round out the list of halls that are generally used to accommodate upperclass residents.
-The upperclass halls are coeducational, they house 70 to 300 residents, and are managed by a full-time professional Resident Director, and a staff of Resident Assistants.
+Traditionally, upperclass students are housed in the suite style rooms of Barnum Hall and in single and double rooms in the themed communities in our newest hall, Ackerman Hall.
+The Arbor Park Apartments (Cedar, Noble and Spruce Halls) round out the list of halls that are generally used to accommodate upper-division residents.
+The upper-division halls are coeducational, they house 70 to 300 residents, and are managed by a full-time professional Resident Director, and a staff of Resident Assistants.

 For details on everything that is available to you as a residential student at Western Oregon University, please see our Amenities web page.

 On-Campus Living at Western – What is it like?
 What does it have to offer you?

 Use the link above to access a virtual booklet to gain some insight into life in the Residence Halls at Western Oregon University!

 TAKE A VIRTUAL TOUR of rooms and apartments within the residential complex.